erenmuammer/ModernAR/README.md

 target_object: copies values from driver_object via constraints
 ````

-If you happen to create a configuration to support another rig, feel free to send it to me for sharing via hello@cgtinker.com.<br>
+If you happen to create a configuration to support another rig, feel free to share it.<br>

 # License